mobxjs/mobx/docs/intro/overview.md

 ---
-id: concepts
-title: Concepts & Principles
-sidebar_label: Concepts & Principles
+title: The gist of MobX
+sidebar_label: The gist of MobX
 ---

 <div id='codefund' style='float:right'></div>